zenion/python-modern-example/README.md

 An opinionated example for modern Python projects using best-in-class tooling.

+Although this is not mean't to be used as a template directly, it is probably an okay starting point for greenfield projects.

 ## Features

 - 📦 [uv](https://github.com/astral-sh/uv) for blazingly fast package management